Process & Faith

 Richard Livingston

-Dr. Richard Livingston is the Executive Director of the Cobb Institute, and a member of the Process & Faith Core Team.
+Dr. Richard Livingston is Program Director of Education and Community, former Executive Director of the Cobb Institute, and a member of the Process & Faith Core Team.
 He received his PhD in 2015 from Claremont Graduate University, where he specialized in Philosophy of Religion and Theology.
-Richard taught as an adjunct instructor in philosophy and religious studies at four colleges in Southern California from 2011-2019, and has worked in IT since the early 1990s.
-He holds a Master’s Degree in Theology from the University of Chicago (2005) and a Bachelor’s Degree in Near Eastern Studies from Brigham Young University (2001).
+Richard taught as an adjunct instructor in philosophy and religious studies at four colleges in Southern California from 2011-2020, and has worked in IT since the early 1990s.
+He holds a Master’s Degree in Constructive Studies in Religion from the University of Chicago (2005) and a Bachelor’s Degree in Near Eastern Studies from Brigham Young University (2001).

 Kathleen Reeves